netceteragroup/esa-beam/README.md

 Build Dependent Software from Source
 ------------------------------------------
 Most of the plugin's dependent software is open source and can be compiled yourself.
-Here are scripts that automate these steps for you.
+Here are scripts that we used to build the binary snapshots.

 ```bash